CS340-21/oss/hchannin.md

 Sprint 5:

-Link to pull request for the single patch I did here: \href{https://github.com/HeyColton/PosterPro/pull/1}{Pull Request}.
+Link to pull request for the single patch I did here: \href{https://github.com/HeyColton/PosterPro/pull/1#issue-611152511}{Pull Request}.
 (Instance 41)

+Sprint 6:

+Given that there has been no response to my pull request in any way, I don't know what documentation could/should be provided.
+I imagine that the request hasn't been seen as this is an old university project.
+My instinct is to let it sit.
 \end{document}